laderast/cvdNight1/readme.md

-## Workshop on Assessing Cardiovascular Risk
+## Workshop on Assessing Cardiovascular Risk in a Synthetic Patient Cohort

 This repo consists of a workshop to teach students about using clinical and genetic covariates to predict cardiovascular risk in a realistic (but synthetic) dataset.